What You'll Learn

 Opponents to CIO cite studies showing it causes long-term damage to the child, which proponents of the method debunk with other studies and personal anecdotes of loving, attached children who sleep beautifully.

 Dr. Nash points out that one of the main cons of these methods is that they tend to cause the parents distress, which may in turn cause them to overindulge the child the next day to make up for their guilt.
 “You’re looking for a balance,” she advises, “in terms of tolerating distress and yet helping them make developmentally appropriate steps forward.”

 No cry methods

-Elizabeth Pantley’s No-Cry Sleep Solution, Tracy Hogg’s The Baby Whisperer, and Kim West’s The Sleep Lady’s Good Night Sleep Tightall spell out more gentle sleep training methods (though even these are often pitted against each other).
-Hogg offers a “pick up, put down” approach in which you put the baby in her crib but pick her up and comfort her if she fusses, then put her down as soon as she is comforted.
+Elizabeth Pantley’s No-Cry Sleep Solution, Tracy Hogg’s The Baby Whisperer, and Kim West’s The Sleep Lady’s Good Night Sleep Tight all spell out more gentle sleep training methods (though even these are often pitted against each other).
+Hogg offers a “pick up, put down” approach in which you put the baby in their crib but pick them up and comfort them if they fuss, then put them down as soon as they are comforted.
 Repeat until baby is settled.